 You know what did strike me though?
 How good a dog is for tour mental health.
 Not only is it this little cute ball of gorgeousness who thinks you’re the best person on earth, it also gives you some purpose, something else to think about, a reason for regular fresh air and exercise, and never ending cuddles.
 If I were single, I’d get a dog in a heartbeat for the companionship.

-For now though I think we’re happy being doggy auntie and uncle and having the best of both worlds!
+For now though I think we’re happy with 2 weeks dog sitting stints, being doggy auntie and uncle and having the best of both worlds!